dllmkdir/Moog-DFAM-MIDI-sync/README.md

 Finally, Create a MIDI Track and send any note to trigger the MOOG DFAM.

 Observe that the incoming note must be in a short duration to avoid multiple false triggers.

+BAM!
+Now your Moog DFAM can sync to any MIDI sequence.